-QUINCY, MA (WHDH) - Some residents in Quincy are disappointed with the town’s decision to name a high school football field after a controversial figure.
+QUINCY, MASS.
+(WHDH) - Some residents in Quincy are disappointed with the town’s decision to name a high school football field after a controversial figure.

 The North Quincy High School football field has been named Creedon Field, after a well-known family with deep roots in Quincy.
 Mayor Thomas Koch said it is meant to honor the “tremendous contributions” made by several generations of the family, including Lawrence Creedon.